The Palestinian drama Paradise Now

 Palestinians say it didn’t help their cause because it was for the “good of Israel.”
 Meanwhile, the movie was banned from most Israeli theaters for censorship reasons because of its political content.

-Paradise Now takes viewers inside the Palestinian town of Nablus (Shechem), into a typical day in the lives of two young men.
+takes viewers inside the Palestinian town of Nablus (Shechem), into a typical day in the lives of two young men.
 Sa’id (Kais Nashef) and Khaled (Ali Suliman) work at a junkyard and sit around drinking tea and smoking hookah (a water pipe), an accurate portrayal of Palestinian life.

 The residents refer to Israel as the “Zionist occupation” and Israelis as “Zionists,” not acknowledging the Jewish state, as they do in real life.

 Both Sa’id and Khaled are also members of the terrorist organization Islamic Jihad, which they joined by choice.
 They have been selected to carry out a special mission - a double suicide attack in Tel Aviv as they requested to die together as martyrs.

 Sa’id and Khaled though are faced with a dilemma when they meet a beautiful young woman named Suha, the daughter of Abu Assam, a revered shahid

 (martyr in Arabic).
 Suha is the model Palestinian westerner, born in France, and raised in Morocco.

 She returns to Nablus to volunteer with a human rights organization and questions terrorism on theological and practical grounds.
 Suha believes suicide bombings create innocent victims and inspire retaliation, which only continues the cycle of violence.